SERG-Delft/desosa2019/chapters/vim/index.md

 [8] Moolenaar, B. (2016).
 Vim 25 presentation by Bram Moolenaar on 2016 November 2 [Video].
 Retrieved from https://www.youtube.com/watch?v=ayc_qpB-93o&feature=youtu.be
 [9] Stack Overflow (2018).
 StackOverflow's developer survey results 2018. https://insights.stackoverflow.com/survey/2018/#technology-most-loved-dreaded-and-wanted-platforms

-# Appendix A: Analyzis of pull requests
+## Appendix A: Analysis of pull requests

 This appendix contains a complete overview of the PRs analyzed for the merge decision strategy, including the information obtained from each of them.
 The PRs are grouped into accepted or rejected PRs.